shogun-toolbox/shogun/doc/md/QUICKSTART.md

 ## Download sources

 The following commands will get the prepared shogun source archives.
-If you choose to fetch "shogun-data" as well, approximately 250 MB of data will be downloaded.
+Note that some examples might depend on "shogun-data", which is approximately 250 MB of data to be downloaded.
+The additional data is not required for shogun itself, so you may skip downloading them.

 ```

+$ cd "$HOME"
 $ wget ftp://shogun-toolbox.org/shogun/releases/3.1/sources/shogun-3.1.1.tar.bz2
 $ tar xjf shogun-3.1.1.tar.bz2

 $ wget ftp://shogun-toolbox.org/shogun/data/shogun-data-0.7.tar.bz2
 $ shogun-data-0.7.tar.bz2

+$ cd shogun-3.1.1
 $ rm data/
 $ ln -s ../shogun-data-0.7 data
 ```

 ## Compile and install SHOGUN-TOOLBOX into home directory

+We assume that you want to install shogun in a subdirectory `shogun-install` of your user home.
+Installing shogun to system-directories is possible as well, but may require root/sudo privileges.

 ```

-$ cd shogun-3.1.1
+$ cd "$HOME/shogun-3.1.1"

 $ mkdir build
 $ cd build
-$ cmake -DCMAKE_INSTALL_PREFIX="/home/$USER/shogun-install" ..
+$ cmake -DCMAKE_INSTALL_PREFIX="$HOME/shogun-install" ..

 $ make -j5 all
 $ make install